 4 Tips For Each Of The Stages Of Practice…

-- Write a client-therapist agreement.
+- Write a client-therapist agreement that reflects how you work.

 - Offer a free 30-minute call to any one interested in being a case study.